Malcolm Hardee: Death and legacy

 On 2 February 2005, Hardee's body was recovered from Greenland Dock, after he was reported missing from The Wibbley Wobbley on 31 January; he had been last seen late-night on 30 January.
 A post-mortem soon confirmed he had drowned.
 In an inquest at Southwark Coroner's Court on 20 July, Coroner John Sampson recorded a verdict of accidental death.
 It had been assumed in several reports of his death that, while trying to make his way home by dinghy from The Wibbley Wobbley to his houseboat The Sea Sovereign just fifteen yards away across Greenland Dock, Hardee had lost his balance and drowned while drunk.
-But the Coroner found that, whilst attempting to access The Sea Sovereign from the quayside, Hardee had fallen into the dock while drunk.
+But the Coroner found that, whilst attempting to board The Sea Sovereign from the quayside, Hardee had fallen into the dock while drunk.